dEhiN/SD-Training-Master/online-platforms/coursera/projects/create-your-web-app-with-flask/README.md

+# Create Your First Web App with Flask

-# Purpose
+## Purpose

-This is a repo created for the Coursera project _Create Your First Web App with Flask_.
+This is for the Coursera project _Create Your First Web App with Flask_.